Weeder Features - Compare and Review Weeding Tools... Page 1

 use of both hands are not as ergonomically friendly as tools that can be

-weeding tools of the twisting genre are
+weeding tools of the twisting genre are compared in the

 Some people may argue that high precision requires a short handle.
 The very precise long-handled weeding tools identified on this page demonstrate that there are several ways to eliminate the need for getting on your knees for most weedy situations.
 Save your back and knees for those few situations where the long-handled tool simply won't cut it.
 Why strain your back when you don't have to?